 “So, you did four shows at Southern road houses, a drag show, a teen sock hop at a storefront church, and a battle of the bands with the Springsteen band in Asbury Park, all this last week?”

 “It’s our Spring Break.
 Gotta take advantage of the opportunities while you can,” Michael pronounces.

 “How come the Easter services?
-Doesn’t the Churches ban this kind of music?”
+Don’t the Churches ban that kind of music?”

 We go into a long explanation about Teen Jesus and how well kids respond to us.
 We even invoked Pope John the twenty-third and Vatican II.